peterjc/thapbi-pict/database/README.rst

 We include a default ITS1 database with THAPBI PICT using the following three sets of biological sequences (subject to taxonomy filtering):

-- Curated *Phytophthora* ITS1 sequences (at species level) from file ``database/Phytophthora_ITS1_curated.fasta``.
+- Curated *Phytophthora* ITS1 sequences (mostly at species level) from file ``database/Phytophthora_ITS1_curated.fasta``.
 This is sorted by sequence.
   Examples sharing the same trimmed sequence are recorded as a single record with multiple semi-colon separated *accession genus species* entries.